-Aesthetically Pleasing – Copper is often referred to as a premium roofing material, as it enriches the outside of a building and adds a metallic reddish-brown focal point to a structure.
-As the copper ages over time, it develops a blue-green covering called patina, which happens because of oxidation and sun exposure.
-Many building owners specifically buy copper because of the way it ages and adds to the curb appeal of a structure over time.
+Aesthetically pleasing – Copper is often referred to as a premium roofing material, as it enriches the outside of a building and adds a metallic reddish-orange/brown focal point to a structure.
+As the copper ages, it develops a blue-green covering called patina, which happens because of oxidation and sun exposure.
+Many building owners specifically buy copper because of how it ages and adds to the curb appeal of a structure over time.

-Recyclable – Though not as recyclable as zinc, copper can also be recycled and reused if still in good condition.
+Highly recyclable – Though not as recyclable as zinc, copper can be recycled and reused if still in good condition.
 Copper is also a naturally sourced metal and can be used in its original mined metallic form.

 Solderable – Copper can be soldered, unlike other roofing materials.
-This means that roof and wall flashings, as well as gutter joints, will be weather-tight with a soldered connection.
+This means roof/wall flashings and gutter joints can be weather-tight with a soldered connection.

 Cons of Copper Roofing

-Expansion/Contraction – In climates with striking differences in temperatures, copper roofing often expands and contracts during heating and cooling just like other metal systems.
-Care should be taken to ensure that your system will accommodate this thermal movement.
+Expansion and contraction concerns – In climates with striking temperature differences, copper roofing expands and contracts during heating and cooling cycles (more than steel but less than aluminum metal systems).
+Your contractor should ensure that your system can accommodate this thermal movement.

-Patina – Some people are drawn to the look of the patina that will happen on a copper roof, but there are those who might not want this greenish blue covering on their home or structure.
-There is currently not an exact science to the color or time frame patina will occur with copper.
-Also, in some climates the patina will turn a rich green and in other climates it will maintain a dark bronze look for decades.
+Unpredictable patina – Some people are drawn to the look of the patina that will happen on a copper roof, but some might not want this greenish-blue covering on their home or structure.
+There is currently no exact science to predict the color or time frame that patina will occur with copper.
+In some climates, the patina will turn a rich green; in other environments, it will maintain a dark bronze look for decades.

-Run-off Staining – Copper roof rain run-off has been known to stain siding, brick, concrete, other metals, wood, etc. It’s important for home or business owners to be aware of this factor and make sure the roof is installed in a way that the water can safely run off of it without coming into contact with other stainable materials.
-If this does happen, there are many different methods to help remove copper run-off staining as well.
+Run-off staining – Copper roof rain run-off is known to stain siding, brick, concrete, other metals, wood, etc. Home or business owners need to be aware of this factor and ensure the contractors install the roof so the water can safely run off it without coming into contact with other stainable materials.

 Stainless Steel Metal Roofing